What is Down Sydrome

 Down syndrome is a life-long condition that may cause delays in learning and development.

-- Down syndrome cannot be cured but with early intervention and the right support networks your child can flourish.
+- Down syndrome cannot be cured but with early intervention and the right support networks, people with Down syndrome can flourish.

-- It has never been linked with foods, actions or pollution and it occurs in all races and religions.
+- It has never been linked with foods, actions or pollution and it occurs in all ethnicities, cultures, economic backgrounds, and religions.

-- In New Zealand approximately one in about 1000 is born with Down syndrome: that is one or more babies born every week.
+- In New Zealand, approximately one baby in one thousand is born with Down syndrome.
+That’s about one baby born each week.

 It is important to remember that:

-- Each person is unique with different features
+- Each person with Down syndrome is unique with different features;

 - The abilities and achievements of people with Down syndrome are not linked to their appearance.